UN says 613 Gaza killings recorded at aid sites, near humanitarian convoys

 “Instead of coming back carrying a bag of flour, people themselves are being carried back as bodies,” she added.

-The World Health Organization said on Friday that Nasser Hospital in the southern city of Khan Younis is operating as “one massive trauma ward” due to an influx of patients injured around GHF sites.
+The World Health Organization said on Friday that Nasser Hospital in Khan Younis is operating as “one massive trauma ward” due to an influx of patients injured around GHF sites.

 Referring to medical staff at the hospital, Rik Peeperkorn, WHO representative in the occupied West Bank and Gaza, told reporters in Geneva: “They’ve seen already for weeks, daily injuries … (the) majority coming from the so-called safe non-UN food distribution sites.”